fp-58/regolith-filters/deno-dash/README.md

   global Dash installation.
 - globalDashCommand: The command to run if `useGlobalDash` is `true`.
 Default is `"dash_compiler"`
+- dashGithubRepository: The repository to install Dash from.
+Default is `"bridge-core/deno-dash-compiler"`.
 - dashVersion: The version of Dash to install.
 This is a semantic version specifier similar to the ones used by npm.
 Default is `"*"` (any version).
 - autoUpdate: Whether to automatically update Dash to the latest version that